Marantz SR7005 Receiver Reviewed

 • Read more AV Receiver reviews from HomeTheaterReview.com.

-The SR7005 offers up everything any home theater fanatic could need, and I do mean this literally.
+The SR7005 offers up everything any home theater fanatic could need, and I do mean this figuratively.
 It has six to two HDMI 1.4a switching that can handle 3D TV and the Audio Return Channel feature, so those with an HDTV that is networked can enjoy the accompanying Dolby Digital or DTS soundtracks streamed back to the receiver from the display over a single HDMI cable.
 There are seven pairs of stereo analog inputs including a moving magnet phono input (those using low output moving coil cartridges will still need an outboard phono preamp) and 7.2 channel preamp outputs.
 Two stereo analog outputs as well as stereo analog outputs for Zones two and three and one optical digital output are there too.
 There are four component and five composite video inputs as well as two component, two composite and two HDMI video outputs.
 There are no S-Video connectors on the receiver.
 A host of control options exist including 12 Volt triggers and RS-232.
 The Marantz is also DNLA compliant so can easily be controlled with a host of devices over your home network.

 Of course it does all the modern codecs offered up on Blu-ray discs as well as a multitude of enhanced audio processing and surround modes thanks to the 32-bit SHARC processor, including Audyssey's DSX, Dynamic Volume and Dynamic EQ.
 From a room correction standpoint, not only does it offer Audyssey's famed MultiEQ XT, it is also capable of MultiEQ XT Pro, so those with access to the Pro kit or your installer can maximally correct for room problems.
 For those who would rather EQ their own speakers, the receiver allows manual EQ as well.